Structural thermokinetic modelling: Metabolic synergies and fluctuations

-\myparagraph{(3) Effect of driving force and saturation on control and fluctuations} The effect of driving force and saturation on control and fluctuations, for a simple pathway model are shown in Figure \ref{fig:linchain1a}.
-The pathway is a chain of five uni-uni reactions without allosteric regulation.
-In a standard version of the model, all driving forces were set to RT and all saturation values to 1/2.
-Then, the values for the third reaction were systematically varied, setting the force to values of 0.1 RT, RT, and 10 RT, and the saturation values to 0.1, 0.5, and 0.9.
-The figure shows, both for metabolite levels and fluxes, the static control coefficients and the spectral power densities of chemical noise.
-Some clear patterns are visible: If the reaction is close to equilibrium (0.1 RT), it exerts little concentration and flux control and does not strongly affect the control exerted by other reactions.
-On the contrary, if the reaction becomes more, it exerts a larger control.
-At the same time, the control exerted by downstream enzymes, and all control on downstream metabolites decreases.
-For the reaction close to equilibrium, the substrate saturation does not play a role; as the reaction becomes more irreversible, the substrate saturation additionally increases the control exerted by the reaction.
-Thus, the highest control is exerted by if the reaction is irreversible and the enzyme is saturated with substrate.
+\myparagraph{\ \\Effect of varying thermodynamic forces} Thermodynamic forces and saturation values have effects on metabolic control and fluctuations.
+Figure \ref{fig:linchain1a} shows these effects for a simple model, a pathway of five uni-uni reactions without regulation.
+In the standard model version, all thermodynamic forces are set to RT and all saturation values are set to 1/2.
+To assess the effects of parameter changes, the parameters in the third reaction were systematically varied, setting the force to values of 0.1 RT, RT, and 10 RT, while keeping the metabolite concentrations close to their original values (see section \ref{sec:SIvaryingTheAffinities}).
+Similarly, the (substrate and product) saturation values were set to values of 0.1, 0.5, and 0.9.
+The figure shows static control coefficients and spectral power densities of chemical noise (for metabolite levels and fluxes).
+There are some clear patterns: if the third reaction is close to equilibrium (0.1 RT), it has little control on concentrations and fluxes, and also little influence on the control exerted by other reactions.
+In contrast, if the reaction is strongly driven, it exerts a larger control, while the control exerted by downstream enzymes, and all control on downstream metabolites decreases.
+If the reaction is close to equilibrium, the substrate saturation does not play a role; as the reaction is driven strongly, the substrate saturation additionally increases the control exerted by the reaction.
+Thus, for a high flux control, reaction must be strongly driven and the enzyme must be saturated with substrate.